probe-lab/network-measurements/results/rfm16-bitswap-discovery-effectiveness.md

 ![success-rate-over-time-experiment_20221205.png](../implementations/rfm16-bitswap-discovery-effectiveness/plots/success-rate-over-time-experiment_20221205.png)

 The observed success rate over time appears to be roughly constant.
-We would expect to see an increase in the success rate over time, as the IPFS node would have failed some requests, made DHT lookups, learned about new providers and kept them in its directly connected peers.
+We would expect to see an increase in the success rate over time.
+As the IPFS node fails some requests, it uses DHT lookups to discover new peers, until it knows all major content providers.
+This convergence probably happens in the first minutes or even seconds after the node joins the network.

 ### Number of open connections over time